Rushland Bois emitting vocal vibrations coast to coast all across the fruited plain behind the Golden EIB microphone.

 Oh, terrible strike, students.

-And she throws at this reporter, and this reporter, I don't know his name.
+And she throws to this reporter, and this reporter, I don't know his name, he says, Well, I hope they get this thing settled fast, Suzanne.

 No one wants 400,000 kids on the streets of Chicago during the daytime and not in schools.

-No one wants 400,000 kids on the streets of I don't know what they do in the summer.
+I don't know what they do in the summer.

-I've never understood no one wants 400,000 kids on the streets in Chicago.
+No one wants 400,000 kids on the streets in Chicago.

-Some uh some polling data October 24th, 26, 1980.
+Some polling data, October 24th, 26, 1980.

-I don't know how many of you are, but I'm telling you, the conservative media out there is is they need the vapors.
+Because I heard Britt Hume today say, by the way, folks, on this whole business of you being despondent and depressed, I don't know how many of you are, but I'm telling you, the conservative media out there is, they need the vapors.

-They're they're about ready to toss it in.
+They're about ready to toss it in.

 You know, they live in this media bubble.

-And it I it can't be true.
+And it can't be true.

-For example, Britt Hume said today that uh on Fox Morse, oh you gotta keep in mind that uh candidate who is ahead in the polls in uh mid-September rarely loses.
+You've got to keep in mind that a candidate who is ahead in the polls in mid-September rarely loses.

-Well, did anybody remember Carter and Reagan?
+Well, anybody remember Carter and Reagan?

 It wasn't until the week before that election that the polls started showing the truth of that election.

-October 24th, 25th, 26th, 1980 Gallup poll, had Carter leading Reagan by three among likely voters, eight points among registered voters.
+October 24th, 25th, 26th, 1980, Gallup poll had Carter leading Reagan by three among likely voters, eight points among registered voters.

 So Gallup was off 13 to 18 points just a week and a half before the election.